jdabapo/canvas-app/README.md

 This project uses Mantine UI for UI components, Firebase for data retrieval and HTML Canvas.

 ## How to use
-Draw on the website images
+Draw on the website images on the canvas page.
+To view the images, go to either the board or map feature.

 ## Available Scripts